Half Block For-Credit Offerings

 Instructor: Alistaire Tallent, Associate Professor

-Description: The course is designed as an interactive workshop for students interested in social change movements and their operational environment in the contemporary digital era.
-Connecting elements of change theory with practical skills of understanding communications, the digital environment, and building an online campaign that has a real impact on the “offline” world.
+Description: Course is designed as interactive workshop for students interested in social change movements and their operational environment in contemporary digital era.
+Connecting elements of change theory with practical skills of understanding communications, digital environment and building online campaign that have real impact on “offline” world.
 Picking the case study early in the half-block, students work in small groups to develop media strategies for social movements or change organizations.
 Students investigate the movement’s vision, values, strategy, and organization.
-Groups then innovate and develop a toolbox of online campaigning techniques that integrate real-world activism with digital online strategies.
+Groups then innovate and develop a toolbox of online campaigning techniques that integrate real world activism with digital on-line strategies.

 Instructor: Adam Light, Assistant Professor